mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 :::{.notes}
-The concept of psychological safety can make some folks uncomfortable because they think it's in conflict with accountability and that increasing psychological safety will result in a decrease in quality.
+The concept of psychological safety can make some folks uncomfortable because they think it's in **conflict with accountability** and that increasing psychological safety will result in a **decrease in quality**.

-Dr. Amy Edmondson argues that psychological safety and accountability are independent variables.
+Dr. Amy Edmondson argues that **psychological safety and accountability are independent variables**.

+I think it's a pretty common experience to feel uncomfortable speaking up in certain environments.
+I can remember a time when I was in the "Anxiety zone": I had worked hard in my free time to innovate on a widely-agreed-upon problem, but when I shared that work at the office, I was challenged about working on the problem without approval.
+This left me **unmotivated to continue a project that I was previously really jazzed about**.

-She emphasizes that the "Anxiety Zone" is the dangerous part of this diagram, with the potential for people to remain quiet even when they see disaster looming.
+Dr. Edmonson emphasizes that **the "Anxiety Zone" is the truly dangerous part of this diagram**, with the potential for people to remain quiet even when they see disaster looming.
 With the addition of psychological safety, the same high-accountability environment can become incredibly effective.

+You may currently be experiencing or have **positive memories of being in the "Learning Zone"**, and perhaps it felt like the team had a "magic sauce" that enabled the team to communicate freely, have fun, do their best work, and not feel intimidated or defensive.
+This is a big payoff for a moderate investment!

+In my earlier anecdote about receiving a negative reaction to sharing my independent work, there's a happy ending.
+I re-shared that work in another community, and not only received a supportive response, I gained a new friend and collaborator on that project and more!

+(:wave: Sunny, if you're reading this)
 :::

 # Actions to boost psychological safety on your team